Our Pages

 Personal experiences

-To describe some of my personal experience of using Motherwort I am going to copy a true story here (with the patient’s name and a few other potentially identifying features changed) that was first published in 2011 in the natural medicine Journal ‘Integria’.
+To further describe some of my own experience of using Motherwort I am going to copy a true story here (with the patient’s name and a few other potentially identifying features changed) that was first published in 2011 in the natural medicine Journal ‘Integria’.

 My dog introduced me to David.
 He was a human barometer that dog (now chasing celestial rabbits) the tenser the passer-by the more agitated he would become.

-A few years ago we were coming back from a long walk on a weekend morning when he started barking his head off at a strange man coming out of his own garage.
+A few years ago, we were coming back from a long walk on a weekend morning when he started barking his head off at a man coming out of his own garage.

 On the spur of the moment, without thinking about it, I invited him to come to my clinic with me then and there.
 Equally without any hesitation, he agreed.
 I don’t think he stopped talking the whole time but when we came into my dispensary area I asked if I could quietly feel his pulse.
 It was extremely agitated, hard and edgy.
 It was the full, bounding pulse of someone literally sitting on the volcano of their own anxiety.
 These kinds of people do not suffer the same kind of innervated fatigue of depression’s bedfellow; low grade anxiety, (where the pulse can be tense but so small as to sometimes be nearly impossible to find).
 Rather this kind of tension drives their body to physical distraction.
 They always have somatic symptoms and, not unusually in David’s case, those symptoms are in turn one of the leading sources of their continued anxiety.
 David was convinced that he had a serious heart problem and that it was going to kill him a lot sooner than later.

 I have found that whenever I see a patient who is suffering from such acute symptoms that it is essential to find a way to noticeably alleviate the worst aspects before any significant progress can be made with treating the deeper causes.
-Allopathic pharmaceutical medicine excels at this but then becomes the architect of its own misfortune when the patient sees no reason to change anything so long as they can take the drugs that made their symptoms all go away!
-This is good news for the pharmacy companies, but a sad quandary for the doctor who still believes in making a difference…
+Allopathic pharmaceutical medicines excel at this but then become the architect of their own misfortune when the patient sees no reason to change anything so long as they can take the drug that made their symptoms all go away!
+Good news for the pharmacy companies -- a sad quandary for the doctor who still believes in making a difference…

 If, on the other hand, a way is found to show them that you have in your ability, in your toolkit, a way to help them feel better now then you often have, from that moment on, a person who is receptive to the point of actually taking those hard steps, those changes, which bring lasting healing.
 It often means doing very little at first, just the first step, but that step is nearly always the hardest one to get right.

 If I had just sent David away with some Motherwort there might be a remote chance it would help him sufficiently to take the first step of trust in the therapeutic relationship.
-Given the history that I found out later I would actually say the likelihood of that would have been extremely slim.
-David had tried everything and been to everyone to no avail; understandably, given that none of it had made any real difference, he was fuller of doubts about everything than he had been before he started.
+Given the history (that I found out about later) I would say the likelihood of that would have been slim at best.
+David had tried everything and been to everyone to no avail.
+Now, rather understandably given that none of it had made any real difference, he was more wary of medicine than he had been before he started.

 What I did instead was to get David to sit down with me and to feel his own pulse, not jumping to any dire conclusions about what any of it meant, just to feel his pulse exactly as it was.